 Liz Joyce, an accomplished puppeteer, writes, directs and performs a growing repertoire of works for audiences of children aged 10 months to 10 years.
-Subjects include Liz's take on traditional fairy tales, such as Little Red Riding Hood, Goldilocks and the Three Bears and the Three Little Pigs, folktales like the Story of King Midas, educational shows such as the Kapok Tree, and original creations such as the Chicken Show and the Princess the Frog and the Pea.
-In each of these productions she amuses and entertains but also inspires through the upbeat and positive life lessons inherent in these stories.
-Issues such as tolerance, self-esteem, compassion and charity are introduced to an enthusiastic crowd.
+Subjects include her take on traditional fairy tales, folktales, educational shows and original creations.
+In each of these productions she amuses and entertains both the children and the adults.

 Liz Joyce has performed at Symphony Space, Madison Square Park Kids, Snug Harbor Cultural Center, La Mama etc., PS 122, Theatre for the New City, Nada, HERE Performing Arts Center, Los Kabayitos Puppet Theatre, the Puppet Showplace Theatre, the Children's Museum of Manhattan, the Brooklyn Children's Museum, the Children's Museum of Long Island, Arts at St. Ann's, The Lenny Suib Puppet Playhouse at Asphalt Green, The Southampton Cultural Center, Guild Hall of East Hampton, New York Department of Parks and Recreation, and many of New York City's Public Schools and Libraries.
 She has also appeared on All My Children, (ABC TV) as Liz the puppeteer.
 Festival performances include the International Festival of Puppet Theatre, the Out of Hand Puppet Festival, the First Annual Hand Puppet Festival, the Annual Toy Theatre Festival in New York City, the Richmond Children's Festival, the Chicago Puppetry Festival, and Fin de Siecle New York a Nantes, France, and the Puppeteers of America National Festival in St Paul Minnesota.